Shinerising/Safari-Clean-Newtab/readme.md

 Then you could refresh the page and click the gear icon at right bottom side to open option panel like this:

 <img src="./Images/option.jpg" width="400">

+To modify icons of quick visit websites, move your mouse cursor above the bottom bar and press <kbd>command</kbd> or <kbd>control</kbd>, then you'll know what to do next;

 ## Option Items